 8. Get your hydration and electrolyte strategy masterfully dialed in.

 A classic sign that our hormones are changing is that our heat tolerance can be lower than before, leaving us uncomfortable and flustered.
 When combined with an increased potential for fluid retention and for heart palpitations, we may get dizzy, have a headache, or even a panic attack.

 Make it a daily habit to eat high water-content produce and drink mineral-rich liquids, like broths.
 If you get cramps, headaches or heart palpitations, you’ll likely feel better with more minerals in your diet.
-Again, supplementing with a Magnesium or Calcium-Magnesium formula could help.
+Again, supplementing with Bone Health+ could help.

 9. Take your sleep routine seriously.

 Your sleep-wake cycle is so important.
 It helps balance cortisol, melatonin and energy.
 Do get moving and into daylight early in the morning and get away from blue light after dark.
 Decrease your bedtime gradually, until you hit the sack by 10:30 pm nightly.
 This helps you accomplish another helpful habit; restricting food to a 12-hour window (for example, between 8:30am and 8:30pm).
-If you have trouble sleeping, you may find after supplementing with magnesium for something else, that insomnia resolves as well.
+If you have trouble sleeping, you may find that supplementing with magnesium could help.